 Remove the nut from the compression fitting with a wrench to release the copper water supply tube.
 Remove the wire cover and pull off the electrical wires.
 Then unscrew the nuts that hold the valve to the metal dishwasher frame.

 Release the spring clamps that anchor the rubber tubing to the valve and pull the tubing off.
-Use a needle-nose pliers.
+Use needle-nose pliers.

 Photo 9: Remove the valve parts for cleaning

-Remove the screws that hold the compression fitting to the valve body and remove the screen with a needle-nose pliers.
+Remove the screws that hold the compression fitting to the valve body and remove the screen with needle-nose pliers.
 Line up all removed parts on a clear surface for easy assembly.
 Rinse the screen well.
 Reassemble the valve and reinstall.

-A. Review the basics (5 minutes)
+A. Review the basics for how a dishwasher works (5 minutes)

 - Are you overloading your dishwasher?
 Check the manufacturer’s instructions to make sure you’re loading it right.